axondeepseg/axondeepseg/docs/source/documentation.rst

                         **1**: Developer mode.
 Shows more information on the terminal, useful for debugging..

---overlap           Overlap value (in pixels) of the patches when doing the segmentation.
+--overlap OVERLAP   Overlap value (in pixels) of the patches when doing the segmentation.
                     Higher values of overlap can improve the segmentation at patch borders, but also increase the segmentation time.
 Default value: 48.
 Recommended range of values: [10-100].

 -z ZOOM             Zoom factor.
                     When applying the model, the size of the segmentation patches relative to the image size will change according to this factor.

---no-patch          When applying the model, the image is segmented without using patches.
+--no-patch          Flag to segment the image without using patches.
-                    The "--no-patch" flag supersedes the "--overlap" flag.
+                    The "no-patch" flag supersedes the "overlap" flag.
                     This option may not be suitable with large images depending on computer RAM capacity.

 ..
 NOTE :: You can get the detailed description of all the arguments of the **axondeepseg** command at any time by using the **-h** argument: